- Research & Course Help

 One very good answer is for a credible, unbiased institute or center of copyright expertise to scientifically study and survey the industry or practice at issue and report its findings in the form of a consensus of what constitutes "best practices".
 The goal is to provide the decision-maker as well as the participants in the industry with reliable information and guide to what is considered reasonable and lawful activities.
 There is considerable evidence, in the opinions of many court cases, that courts look to such guidelines for direction.
 Courts have long referred to the "Classroom Guidelines for Photocopying" included in the legislative history of the 1976 Copyright Act when determining fair use questions.

-Such thinking is behind the ground-breaking "Best Practices" guidelines issuing from American University's Center for Social Media, as well as other associations, particularly those in the library community.
+Such thinking is behind the ground-breaking "Best Practices" guidelines issuing from American University's Center for Media and Social Impact, as well as other associations, particularly those in the library community.
 Their work is ongoing but to date, the following best practice documents have been well-received: